open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

 > **Note:**
 >
-> - Pre-requisite for running in profiling or monitor mode: Time series containers should be running with PROFILING_MODE set to **true** in [.env](https://github.com/open-edge-insights/eii-core/blob/master/build/.env)
+> - Prerequisite for running in profiling or monitor mode: Time series containers should be running with PROFILING_MODE set to **true** in [.env](https://github.com/open-edge-insights/eii-core/blob/master/build/.env)
 > - For running TimeSeriesProfiler in SPS mode, it is recommended to keep PROFILING_MODE set to false in [.env](https://github.com/open-edge-insights/eii-core/blob/master/build/.env) for better performance.

-## EII TimeSeriesProfiler configurations
+### OEI TimeSeriesProfiler configurations

 1. total_number_of_samples